containers/podman-compose/CONTRIBUTING.md

 ## Missing Commands (help needed)
 ```
   bundle             Generate a Docker bundle from the Compose file
-  config             Validate and view the Compose file
   create             Create services
   events             Receive real time events from containers
   images             List images
-  logs               View output from containers
-  port               Print the public port for a port binding
-  ps                 List containers
   rm                 Remove stopped containers
-  run                Run a one-off command
   scale              Set number of containers for a service
   top                Display the running processes
 ```